 What have you put into practice in your workplace?
 What worked and did not?

-I want to give a shout out to the people and organizations below, who are bringing important ideas to the world and have been recent sources of inspiration.
+Shout out to the folks and organizations below, who are bringing important ideas to the world and have been inspiring.
 Check out their work:

 Japji Anna Bass, Flourish Wellbeing – has first and foremost inspired deeper reflection on inclusive well-being